 In 2018, there was a 55% increase in non-cooking related, unintentionally/carelessly set fires in commercial buildings.
 U.S. Fire Administration’s (USFA’s) National Fire Incident Reporting System (NFIRS)

-FIRE SAFETY FEATURE #4
+FIRE SAFETY MEASURE #4

 Preventative Inspections & Maintenance for Fire Protection Systems